RikudouSage/RikudouCronBundle/README.md

-This is just a simple cron implementation just for my testing.
+This is a simple cron implementation just for my testing.

 It shouldn't really be used anywhere near production.